Radiotherapy uses high energy waves similar to x-rays to kill cancer cells.

 You have your treatment in the hospital radiotherapy department.
 You usually have it Monday to Friday.
 And have a break at the weekend.

 You need to travel to the hospital each time you have treatment.
-Some hospitals have rooms nearby where you can stay in if you have a long way to travel.
+Some hospitals have rooms nearby that you can stay in if you have a long way to travel.

 You go to the radiotherapy department from your ward if you are staying in hospital.